PART 5

 • Amount of congestion in the area.

-• What equipment must be protected.
+• What equipment must be protected?

 Needless to say, this is a lot to take in.
 Accurately estimating a large industrial painting project takes many years of experience.
 Even an expert project manager has to carefully consider all the variables and the ways the project and your business might interact.

-With that in mind, the best thing you can do to protect your budget is develop a comprehensive Statement of Work.
-Your SOW is the guideline all prospective contractors start out with.
+With that in mind, the best thing you can do to protect your budget is to develop a comprehensive Statement of Work.
+Your SOW is the guideline all prospective contractors start with.
 The more detailed and accurate it is, the better it is for both your peace of mind and the bottom line.

 What Can Business Owners Do To Save Money?